ContentMine/ami/PLUGINS.md

 # Writing a PLUGIN

+[Note: the code may change continually, so refer to that for latest versions.]
 ## Overview

 We illustrate how to write a plugin by creating one for searching for sequences in full text.
 We allow for a variety, DNA